tomasrubin/specsimfts/README.md

     + demos (Example 4.3 in the paper): `demo_FARMA`, `demo_FARMA_SVD`,
     + additional demo: `demo_FARFIMA_spec_vs_hybrid`.

+The functions arguments and outputs are documented within the package.
+Run for example `?CKL_simulate` to see the documentation.

 See below on guidence on how to run the demos and to read their description.

 ## Installation